techblog-szksh-cloud/techblog-szksh-cloud.github.io/README.md

 ## How to update blog

-Push updates to the master branch.
+Push updates to the source branch.
 Then ci is run and blog is updated.